36 Hours in Phoenix: How to Plan the Perfect Weekend Trip

 For some longer day trips from Phoenix (although I’d recommend planning a weekend around each so you can really enjoy them), go further afield in Arizona.

 • Visit the Grand Canyon, one of the seven natural wonders of the world.
 You can hike down into the canyon or simply view it from the top of the rim.
-You could even hire an RV and take a few days to enjoy Arizona.
-Check out RV rental Phoenix options online to find the perfect RV for your trip.
+You could even hire an RV or campervan in Phoenix and take a few days to enjoy Arizona.
+Check out Motorhome Republic to find the right vehicle.

 Where to stay in Phoenix